 Note: If you are contemplating a Davis program and also want testing to legally qualify for accommodations or services from a school, employer, or other agency as detailed above — please arrange for separate diagnostic testing from a qualified professional first.
 The positive results of a Davis program will often make it more difficult to “prove” that the individual has a learning disability such as dyslexia, but sometimes the individual will still feel that they want continued support of some kind, at least in some settings.

+A formal diagnosis is not required in order to Davis program, as Davis Facilitators will provide program-specific screening.
 It is very common that accommodations and support are no longer needed or desired after a successful Davis program.
 However, there are no guarantees, as each individual will progress at their own pace.
-Thus, it makes sense to get the testing before embarking on the program.
+Thus, if there is a need to provide proof of dyslexia to qualify for school or workplace accommodations, it makes sense to get the testing before embarking on the program.